davidmvenegas/TodoApp/README.md

 # ExpoTodoApp
-## A boilerplate todo app for bootstraping other projects
+### A Boilerplate Todo app for bootstraping other projects
 Comes with:
 - Navigation
 - Authentication